turingschool/backend-curriculum-site/module2/lessons/callbacks_and_refactoring.md

 ### When to Use a Callback

 Almost never.
-After callbacks can get messy.
+"After" callbacks can get messy.
 A PORO is a better option, most of the time.

 ### Callbacks Are Often Code Smells